Master of Science in Machine Learning

 Dual Enrollment with Bachelor’s Degree

-The MS can be taken as a 5-year early entry dual enrollment program with many MSOE undergraduate degrees including all EECS undergraduate degrees (BME, CE, CS, EE, and SE), AE, and CVE.
+The MS can be taken as a 5-year early entry dual enrollment program with many MSOE undergraduate degrees including all CSSE (CS and SE) and ECBE (BME, CE, and EE) undergraduate degrees, and AE and CVE.
 Students must apply while they have junior standing, but should let their advisor know of their intent as early as possible.

 4+1 Model Tracks for AE, BME, CE, CS, CVE, EE, SE